sherifadel90/AppDynamics-SupercarsJavaApp/README.md

 ## Architecture

-The application is based on a Struts front end, using a [MySQL](https://www.mysql.com) back end.
+The application is based on a Struts front end deployed on Apache Tomcat, using a [MySQL](https://www.mysql.com) back end.
 MySql 5.7 is recommended.

 ## Database